InahiDev/Project6_Backend_API/README.md

 # Project6_Backend_API

-My tasks on this project were to build a secured API to feed the front and part developped with Angular.</br>
+My tasks on this project were to build a secured API to feed the front end part developped with Angular.</br>

 ## Building the server, the logic and the security of an API ##